ncmsops/dev-manual/commit-to-cust-flow.md

 ### Release-label

 This need not happen for every merge.
-Only merges that are candidates for release need to be labelled
+Merges for release need labelling

 Example of a release label: SP.16.5.0